jadecobra/python_tdd_exercises/source/AttributeError.rst

 ----

-Solve AttributeError by defining a Variable
+Solve the AttributeError by defining a Variable
 -------------------------------------------

 RED: make it fail